Geetima2021/vsdpcvrd/README.md

 ## Future work

-- Inclusion of more constraits
 - STA for all the other checks
 - Multi mode multi corner analysis
+- Optimizing the input tcl file for OpenSTA
 - Study about timing violations and ECO
 - Performance characterisation of VSDBabySOC